bramus/style-observer/README.md

     }
     ```

-    In the first callback invocation, which gets triggered after starting to observer an element, the value for `previousValue` will be `undefined`.
+    In the first callback invocation, which gets triggered after starting to observe an element, the value for `previousValue` will be `undefined`.
 You can use this to filter out the first trigger.

 Try out a demo on CodePen: [https://codepen.io/bramus/pen/WNqKqxj](https://codepen.io/bramus/pen/WNqKqxj?editors=1111)